JimKahn/Projects/maclookup/README.md

 This macklookup.py is a Python3 script using the socket API to open a session on port 443.
 The socket is wrapped in an SSL API which performs the negotiation and data transfer.
-It also handles the certifiate check.
+It also handles the certificate check.
 (Prior to Python3.2, the API did not handle certificate checking and it used older deprecated SSL protocols.)